Color comprises three attributes:

 In the author’s study the scenes were scanned and their colors analyzed by a computer program for hue, saturation and lightness.
 The number of colors per scene averaged 4.5, with a range from two to eight.
 Colors which were largely absent were the reds and the indigo/violet, at opposite ends of the color spectrum.
 Analysis was undertaken of the colors of scenic features, e.g. river cliffs, trees & vegetation.
 Among the findings were that arid dunes were redder than the yellow/white coastal dunes, sea scenes were light blue, and vegetation in the distance took on a blue tinge.
 Analysis of color preferences was based on an assessment of the dominant color in each scene.
 This found that the colors were preferred in the following order of preference: blue, orange, indigo/violet, red, green, grey, yellow, and lastly brown.
 These vary quite markedly from the hues found in the theme: The perception of color, to be favored (in descending order): blue, red, green, violet, orange, yellow.

-Other studies have found that color influences landscape preferences both positively and negatively depending on the hues and saturation of the color.
+Other surveys have found that color influences landscape preferences both positively and negatively depending on the hues and saturation of the color.
 Research has shown that green and red are the most preferred.
 Such colors may be indicative environmental cues of favorable food while the South Australian preferences may reflect the colors of water and the outback.